|

 "A

-Simplified GPS-Derived Frequency Standard" published in the
+Simplified GPS-Derived Frequency Standard"

 September/October 2006 issue of ARRL's